MLEC — Moolec Science S.A.

 1. Key Financial Results and Metrics

-- Revenue Growth: Normalized revenues increased to $5.8 million in FY2024 from approximately $1 million in FY2023, driven by the consolidation of the soy product ingredient business.
+- Normalized Revenues: Increased to $5.8 million in FY2024 from approximately $1 million in FY2023, attributed to the consolidation of the soy product ingredient business.

-- Expenses: SG&A and R&D expenses increased to $9.3 million from $6.2 million in FY2023, primarily due to non-cash items and consolidation costs.
+- Operating Expenses: SG&A and R&D expenses increased to $9.3 million from $6.2 million, mainly due to non-cash items and the consolidation of the soy ingredient business.

 2. Strategic Updates and Business Highlights

-- Commercialization Efforts: Initiated field trials for Piggy Sooy in multiple states and began planting Glaso seeds, with an offtake agreement signed with a major global CPG company for Glaso, targeting the pet food market.
+- Initiated field trials for Piggy Sooy in multiple states and began planting for Glaso production.

 3. Forward Guidance and Outlook